jpulido12/jpulido12.github.io/_pages/about.md

 Updates
 ======
   * May 2024: Done with Undergrad!
-Started working as a lab manager/RA at the Badre lab at Brown!
+Started working as a lab manager/RA at the Badre lab at Brown, working with Apoorva Bhandari and David Badre!
   * June 2023: I started my summer Internship at Princeton, working with Harrison Ritz and Jonathan Cohen!
   * May 2023: I received the Clint Anderson Research in Psychological Science Award to fund my senior project studying social cognition advised by my mentor [Joanna Morris](https://psychology.providence.edu/faculty-members/joanna-morris/)!